rafalwoycicki/TCGA_Pipeline/README.md

 # Documentation for TCGA Analysis Pipeline

 ## Introduction
-Dockerized pipeline to retrieve gene expression of sgRNA targets from TCGA db.
+Dockerized pipeline to retrieve gene expression (including pseudoenes and noncoding RNA genes) of sgRNA targets from TCGA db.

 The pipeline is implemented using Nextflow, a data-driven computational workflow framework.
 It utilizes Docker containers for managing software dependencies, ensuring reproducibility and portability.